ValeData/GRBAnalysis/README.md

 This guide is **practical**, its purpose is to gain enough technique to start your work, also it provides some links for deepening your knowledge.

-Hope it acts as the entry of your new GRB data world.
+Hope it acts as the entry of your GRB data world.